Partygate: After the Sue Gray update

-On 19 April, senior Tory MP Mark Harper said Johnson was now "no longer worthy" of remaining Prime Minister.
-On 21 April, Tory MP Steve Baker, the former chair of the European Research Group, publicly stated that "the gig is up" and that Johnson should be "long gone by now."
-On 23 April Toby Helm and Michael Savage of The Guardian suggested that increasing numbers of Conservative MPs believed Johnson needed to be replaced as prime minister soon and that many were waiting until after the result of the May 2022 local elections to decide whether to replace him.
-Barry Macleod-Cullinane, who was deputy leader in Harrow, London, said, "We now know that Boris Johnson broke the law and has lied repeatedly to parliament and to us.
+On 19 April, senior Conservative MP Mark Harper said Johnson was now "no longer worthy" of remaining Prime Minister.
+On 21 April, Tory MP Steve Baker, the former chair of the European Research Group, publicly stated that "the gig is up" and that Johnson should be "long gone by now".
+On 23 April, Toby Helm and Michael Savage of The Guardian suggested that increasing numbers of Conservative MPs believed Johnson needed to be replaced as prime minister soon, and that many were waiting until after the result of the May 2022 local elections to decide whether to replace him.
+Barry Macleod-Cullinane, who was deputy leader in Harrow, London, said: "We now know that Boris Johnson broke the law and has lied repeatedly to parliament and to us.
 He's taking us for fools – and we can't let him get away with it."

 Following the publication of the Sue Gray report, Julian Sturdy, John Baron, David Simmonds and Stephen Hammond called for Johnson to resign.
-On 27 May, Paul Holmes, MP for Eastleigh resigned from his position as Parliamentary Private Secretary to the Home Secretary over concerns around "toxic culture" at the heart of government he said was described in the report.
+On 27 May, Paul Holmes, MP for Eastleigh, resigned from his position as Parliamentary Private Secretary to Home Secretary Priti Patel over concerns around "toxic culture" at the heart of government he said was described in the report.
 Discontent with Johnson among Conservative MPs was growing and many MPs feared losing their seats.
-In the days following the Sue Gray report, further MPs (Elliot Colburn, Bob Neill, Alicia Kearns, John Stevenson and Steve Brine) publicly declared that they had submitted letters of no confidence, whilst others such as Jeremy Wright called for Johnson’s resignation without declaring if they had submitted a letter.
+In the days following the Sue Gray report, further MPs (Elliot Colburn, Bob Neill, Alicia Kearns, John Stevenson and Steve Brine) publicly declared that they had submitted letters of no confidence, whilst others such as Jeremy Wright called for Johnson's resignation without declaring whether they had submitted a letter.
 Andrew Bridgen also stated that he had resubmitted his letter after previously withdrawing it.
-On 31 May 2022 Andrea Leadsom wrote, "it is painfully clear to me that given the extent and severity of rule-breaking taking place over a 20-month period, it is extremely unlikely that senior leaders were unaware of what was going on".
+On 31 May 2022, Andrea Leadsom, a former Conservative minister, wrote, "it is painfully clear to me that given the extent and severity of rule-breaking taking place over a 20-month period, it is extremely unlikely that senior leaders were unaware of what was going on".

 On 1 June 2022, two of Johnson's cabinet colleagues challenged the speculation that he would have to resign.
 The culture secretary, Nadine Dorries, said that the "overwhelming" majority of party MPs still backed him.
 Dorries said that Partygate was now only a Westminster bubble issue as the public was "ready to move on" and that "The people who most want to get rid of Boris Johnson are Keir Starmer and the SNP".